nvidia-holoscan/holohub/applications/basic_networking_ping/README.md

 #### Python

-There are a few launch profiles configured for this application:
+There are several launch profiles configured for this application:

 1. **(debugpy) basic_networking_ping/python RX**: Launch Basic Networking Ping with the [RX configurations](basic_networking_ping_rx.yaml).
    This launch profile enables debugging of Python code.